 Held-to-maturity investments - These assets are non-derivative financial assets with fixed or determinable payments and fixed maturities that the Company's management has the positive intention and ability to hold to maturity.
 These assets are measured at amortized cost using the effective interest method.
 If there is objective evidence that the investment is impaired, determined by reference to external credit ratings and other relevant indicators, the financial asset is measured at the present value of estimated future cash flows.
-Any changes to the carrying amount of the investment, including impairment losses, are recognized in the statement of operations and comprehensive loss.
+Any changes to the carrying amount of the investment, including impairment losses, are recognized in profit or loss.

 Available-for-sale - Non-derivative financial assets not included in the above categories are classified as available-for-sale.
 They are carried at fair value with changes in fair value recognized directly in equity.
-Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of impairment, the amount of the loss is removed from equity and recognized in the results of operations.
+Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of impairment, the amount of the loss is removed from equity and recognized in profit or loss.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS NINE MONTHS ENDED JANUARY 31, 2016
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS YEAR ENDED APRIL 30, 2016 (Expressed in Canadian Dollars)

-Financial instruments(cont'd...)
+Financial instruments (cont'd...)

-Financial assets(cont'd...)
+Financial assets (cont'd...)